benjaminion/upgrading-ethereum-book/src/book.md

 The discussion of the variance of rewards is based on [Pintail's analysis of Altair](https://pintail.xyz/posts/modelling-the-impact-of-altair/).
 The code I used to generate the stats and the chart are based on the code in that article.

-Discouragement Attacks attacks are analysed in a [paper](https://github.com/ethereum/research/blob/master/papers/discouragement/discouragement.pdf) by Vitalik.
+Discouragement attacks are analysed in a [paper](https://github.com/ethereum/research/blob/master/papers/discouragement/discouragement.pdf) by Vitalik.

 ### Penalties <!-- /part2/incentives/penalties -->